VictorMMorant/arf-project/README.md

 - Suggest a new CNN model and compare the performance with the one from Yoon Kim
 - Add TensorFlow Summaries to the training script
 - Experiment with the optimizers( encharged to compute the gradient of the network) provided by Tensor Flow
+- Find out how many epochs are optimal for training without overfitting